yutakasugiura/public_comment/README.md

  ## Convert from markdown to HTML for posting [note.com](https://note.com)

  - You can convert from markdown to HTML, because [note.com](https://note.com) do not support md.
- - When you vote [note.com](https://note.com), execute command `npm run md` by node.js with typescript.
+ - When you post [note.com](https://note.com), execute command `npm run md` by node.js with typescript.

 <img src="statics/img/execute_example.png">